Muukid/muTrueType/README.md

 Upon a non-fatal result, `glyph` is filled with valid composite glyph information for the given glyph ID.
 Upon a fatal result, the contents of `glyph` are undefined.
 The given glyph information is only valid for as long as `font` is not deloaded, and as long as `data` goes unmodified.

 This function follows the format of a user-allocated function.
 For an explanation of how `data` and `written` are supposed to be used within this function, see [the user-allocated function section](#user-allocated-functions).

+This function performs no checks on the validity of the components' range within the minimum/maximum coordinate ranges specified for the glyph in the respective header.
+Therefore, this function does allow composite glyphs to successfully load that have points that are out of range.
+This is due to the fact that properly verifying the points' coordinates would entail fully decompressing the composite glyph's components, which is not performed in the lower-level API of mutt.

 #### Composite glyph memory maximum